15 Master’s Degrees That Pay the Most in 2023

 Best Paying Master's Degrees fact 1

-Based on the Council of Graduate Schools, they have received more than 350,000 applications for master’s degree programs in U.S. colleges and universities for 2019.
 A study conducted by the U.S. Census Bureau shows that the number of U.S. adults who are master’s degree holders has doubled to 21 million since 2000.

-Where can a Master’s Degree Take You
+Where Can a Master’s Degree Take You?

 According to the timeline projection of the U.S. Bureau of Labor Statistics, an estimated 2.4 million jobs will demand a graduate degree as required by employers.
 The increase in the demand means that students who earned a master’s degree have an earning potential that exceeds those with just bachelor’s degrees and associate degrees.